Trello vs. monday.com: Which Should You Choose in 2026?

 Of course, your board can (and probably eventually will) get more complex and cluttered.
 In that case, you can use the “search everything” option to save time and navigate the board easily.

 Similar to Trello, though, one thing I found confusing were some of the UI icons.
-For example, the automation and automation health pages share the same icons, and so do the activity log and profile options.
-This led to plenty of confusion and misclicks while I used the app.
+For example, the automation and autopilot hub pages share the same icons.
+This led to some confusion and misclicks while I used the app.

 Monday.com also offers light, dark, and night mode (which is dark mode, but darker).